 Babajan is a little corner cafe cooking rustic Turkish food.

-It’s by Kirsty Chiapalas, former owner of The Workers’ Food Room and alumnus of Gordon Ramsay, Jarrod Hudson and Andrew Blake’s kitchens, and Ismail Tosun, her head chef and the former owner of Gigibaba.
+It’s by Kirsty Chiaplias, former owner of The Workers’ Food Room and alumnus of Gordon Ramsay, Jarrod Hudson and Andrew Blake’s kitchens, and Ismail Tosun, her head chef and the former owner of Gigibaba.
 Their focus at Babajan is contemporary iterations of traditional recipes – modern Turkish food that is still rustic.

 Chiapalas and Tosun go the extra mile with their ingredients, breaking down whole lamb for mince, shelling chickpeas for hummus and making their own pides, Turkish breads and simit (circular bread topped with seeds).